yugabyte/yugabyte-db/docs/content/latest/explore/security/security.md

 * **Auditing** - conduct session- and object-level auditing

-* **Restricting network access** - limit connections to the database using RPC binding
+* **Network access restriction** - limit connections to the database using RPC binding

 ## Authentication